-The Commissions have plenary powers setting rates and operating standards.
+The Commissions have plenary powers setting both rates and operating standards.
 As such, the Commissions' decisions significantly impact the Company's revenues, earnings, and cash flows.
 The amounts discussed herein are generally annual amounts, unless otherwise stated, and the financial impact to recorded revenue is expected to occur over a 12-month period from the effective date of the decision.
 In California, water utilities are required to make several different types of filings.
-Most filings result in rate changes that remain in place until the next General Rate Case (GRC).
-As explained below, surcharges and surcredits to recover balancing and memorandum accounts as well as general rate case interim rate relief are temporary rate changes, which have specific time frames for recovery.
+Certain filings, such as: General Rate Case (GRC) filings, escalation rate increase filings, and offset filings, may result in rate changes that generally remain in place until the next GRC.
+As explained below, surcharges and surcredits to recover balancing and memorandum accounts as well as GRC interim rate relief are temporary rate changes, which have specific time frames for recovery.

-GRCs, escalation rate increase filings, and offset filings change rates to amounts that will remain in effect until the next GRC.
-The CPUC follows a rate case plan, which requires Cal Water to file a GRC for each of its regulated operating districts every three years.
+The California Public Utilities Commission (CPUC) follows a rate case plan, which requires Cal Water to file a GRC for each of its regulated operating districts every three years.
 In a GRC proceeding, the CPUC not only considers the utility's rate setting requests, but may also consider other issues that affect the utility's rates and operations.
 The CPUC is generally required to issue its GRC decision prior to the first day of the test year or authorize interim rates.
-In accordance with the CPUC's rate case plan for Class A water utilities, Cal Water filed a GRC on July 9, 2015, which is applicable to all regulated California Districts.
-Any rate change as a result of that filing is expected to be effective on January 1, 2017.
+In accordance with the rate case plan, the CPUC issued a decision on Cal Water's 2015 GRC filing in the fourth quarter of 2016 with rates effective on January 1, 2017.

-Between GRC filings, Cal Water may file escalation rate increases, which allows Cal Water to recover cost increases, primarily from inflation and incremental investments, during the second and third years of the rate case cycle.
-However, escalation rate increases are subject to an earnings test on a district-by-district basis.
-Under the earnings test, the CPUC may reduce the escalation rate increase if, in the most recent 13-month period, this earnings test reflects earnings in excess of what was authorized for that district.
+Between GRC filings, Cal Water may file escalation rate increases, which allow Cal Water to recover cost increases, primarily from inflation and incremental investments, during the second and third years of the rate case cycle.
+However, escalation rate increases are district specific and subject to an earnings test.
+The CPUC may reduce a district's escalation rate increase if, in the most recent 13-month period, the earnings test reflects earnings in excess of what was authorized for that district.

-In addition, California water utilities are entitled to make offset filings.
-Offset filings may be filed to adjust revenues for construction projects authorized in GRCs when the plant is placed in service (referred to as "ratebase offsets"), or for rate changes charged to Cal Water for purchased water, purchased power, and pump taxes (referred to as "offsettable expenses").
-Such rate changes approved in offset filings remain in effect until the next GRC is approved.
+In addition, California water utilities are entitled to make offset requests via advice letter.
+Offsets may be requested to adjust revenues for construction projects authorized in GRCs when those capital projects go into service (these filings are referred to as "rate base offsets"), or for rate changes charged to Cal Water for purchased water, purchased power, and pump taxes (which are referred to as "expense offsets").
+Rate changes approved in offset requests remain in effect until the next GRC is approved.

-In pursuit of the CPUC's water conservation goals, the CPUC decoupled Cal Water's revenue requirement from customer consumption levels in 2008 by authorizing a Water Revenue Adjustment Mechanism (WRAM) and Modified Cost Balancing Account (MCBA) for each ratemaking area.
+In pursuit of the CPUC's water conservation goals, the CPUC decoupled Cal Water's revenue requirement from customer consumption levels in 2008 by authorizing a Water Revenue Adjustment Mechanism (WRAM) and Modified Cost Balancing Account (MCBA) for each district.
 The WRAM and MCBA ensure that Cal Water recovers revenues authorized by the CPUC regardless of customer consumption.
-This removes the Company's historical disincentive against promoting lower water usage among customers.
-Through an annual advice letter filing, Cal Water recovers any uncollected metered revenue amounts authorized, or refunds over-collected quantity revenues, via surcharges and surcredits.
-The advice letters are filed between February and April of each year and address the net WRAM and MCBA balances collected for the previous calendar year.
+This removes the historical disincentive against promoting lower water usage among customers.
+Through an annual advice letter filing, Cal Water recovers any under-collected metered revenue amounts authorized, or refunds over-collected quantity revenues, via surcharges and surcredits.
+The advice letters are filed between February and April of each year and address the net WRAM and MCBA balances recorded for the previous calendar year.
 The majority of WRAM and MCBA balances are collected or refunded through surcharges/surcredits over 12 and 18 months.
 The WRAM and